itthinx/groups/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Fixed several points where warnings related to the use of count() and the Countable interface would occur due to changes in PHP 7.2.
+* Tested with WordPress 4.9.

 = 2.3.0 =
 * Tested with WordPress 4.8.
 * Fixed a REST API access restriction issue, added the filter rest_prepare_{$post_type} to